 The district coordination officer (DCO) of Lahore said 33 doctors had been taken into protective custody and sent to jail.

-The health authorities provided around 600 doctors to major state-run hospitals after the striking doctors refused to
+The health authorities provided around 600 doctors to major state-run hospitals after the striking doctors refused to resume work.

 The army doctors and medics worked under heavy police security.

 The emergency wards which had been abandoned by the young doctors shortly after the arrest of their colleagues, particularly office-bearers of the Young Doctors’ Association, late on Sunday night were manned by doctors from the office of the director general (health), Social Security Hospitals, district and tehsil headquarters hospitals and senior, ad hoc and contract doctors.